 You'll end your road trip in El Reno's historic Fort Reno - a former military camp established in 1874.
 You can take a professionally guided ghost tour of the grounds to get the full story of all the ghost stories.
 A local paranormal investigation team will then relay tales of paranormal activity reported at the fort consisting of footsteps, doors mysteriously opening and cold spots throughout the property.

-With so many haunted places to see in Oklahoma, what other haunted locations can we add to this route along the way?
+With so many haunted places in Oklahoma, what other haunted locations can we add to this route along the way?
 Or best places to stop and eat?
 Share your ideas in the comments below.